How Brain Health Affects Setpoint Weight

 - Stopping and starting the production of hormones throughout the body

-- Regulation of certain metabolic processes, including appetite and body weight
+- Regulating certain metabolic processes, including appetite and body weight

 The hypothalamus is, quite simply, the control center of the body.
 It keeps the internal bodily functions operating smoothly and properly.